CJ-The-Black-Child/alx-system_engineering-devops/0x19-postmortem/README.md

 # Postmortem Report - Alx system Engineering & Devops Project 0x19

 ## Introduction
-Following the release of the Alx's System Engineering  & Devops project 0x19, an unexpected outage occurred on an isolated Ubuntu 20.04 container running an Nginx Web server.
+Following the release of the ALX's System Engineering  & Devops project 0x19, an unexpected outage occurred on an isolated Ubuntu 20.04 container running an Nginx web server.
 This issue resulted in GET requests returning a '500 Internal Server Error' response instead of the expected HTML file for a simple site.
-This postmortem provides a detailed account of the incident, the debugging provess, and measures taken to prevent similar occurences in the future.
+This postmortem provides a detailed account of the incident, the debugging process, and measures taken to prevent similar occurences in the future.

 ## Incident Summary
 - project: ALX System Engineering  & Devops project 0x19